AARP/UnitedHealthcare Medicare Plan F

 When Can I Enroll in AARP/UnitedHealthcare Plan F?

-Technically speaking, you can enroll in AARP/UnitedHealthcare Plan F at any time.
+Technically speaking, you can enroll in AARP/UnitedHealthcare Plan F at any time of year.
 However, the best time to do so is during your Medigap Open Enrollment Period.

 This enrollment period begins when you are at least 65 years old and enrolled in both Medicare Part A and Part B. Your Medigap OEP only lasts for six months.